 While it is possible to have automatic payments set up and review all your bills, usually people just don’t worry about doing anything with the bill because the automatic payment is set up.

-Imagine that you’ve got an automatic payment set up on your auto insurance, a credit card, and a utility bill.
+Imagine that you have an automatic payment set up on your auto insurance, a credit card, and a utility bill.

 However, one month you make an extremely large purchase and forget to transfer funds to your bank account.
 Before you know it, you’re now facing a bank overdraft and insufficient funds possibly on one bill or on multiple bills.